-More than a year later, in a paper posted on arXiv on December 1, 2021 [1], two of the authors of ref.
-[2] reported the measured raw data for four of the susceptibility curves published in ref.
-[2] for the first time.
-In an update to that paper posted on arXiv on December 28, 2021 [3], the data as well as the raw data for all the six curves published in ref.
-[2] were given.
+More than a year later, in a paper posted on arXiv in December 2021 [2], two of the authors of ref.
+[1] reported the measured raw data and the numerical values of the data for the six curves of susceptibility data published in ref.
+[1].
+Here we analyze this information and its relationship with the published data in ref.
+[1].
+We find that there is an unexpected disconnect between the raw data and the data published in ref.
+[1].
+Some partial results were reported earlier in refs.
+[3, 4].